Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Results and Discussion

 \subsection{Subjective Evaluations}

 For the subjective evaluation, two sets of A/B tests are conducted with different models discussed in Section~\ref{ssec: exp settings}.
 In the first set, listeners are asked to compare two samples of the same song synthesized by a model with and without PE loss for all the three models.\footnote{The A/B pairs and models that generated the pairs are randomly shuffled for testing.
 Names of models are hidden during tests.} In the second set, listeners compare two synthesized singing samples of the same song from two random models among RNN, transformer, and conformer.
 All the models in the second set are trained with the PE loss.
 Eighteen listeners in total participate in the subjective evaluation.
-As shown in Fig.~\ref{fig: subjective evaluation - pe}, all listeners prefer the singing generated by a model trained with the PE loss, which indicates that the PE loss significantly improves the singing quality for all three architectures ($p < 0.001$).
+As shown in Fig.~\ref{fig: subjective evaluation - pe}, all listeners prefer the singing generated by a model trained with the PE loss, which indicates that the PE loss significantly improves the singing quality for RNN and Conformer architectures ($p < 0.001$).
+We use the one-side 2-sample z-test to calculate the p-values, which sample size is 180.

 Noted that the transformer model with the PE loss has worse objective performance than that without the PE loss, as shown in Table~\ref{tab: objective metrics}.
 However, the listeners prefer the synthesized singing from the model with the PE loss in the subjective evaluation.
 One possible reason is that the PE loss aims to maximize the human-perceptible information using masking theory.
 It selectively ignores some information that is not intelligible to humans.
 However, objective metrics focus on the whole spectrum.
 The ignored information due to the PE loss will lead to mismatches for the objective evaluation.
 As illustrated in Fig.~\ref{fig: subjective evaluation - model}, the RNN model achieves the best synthetic performance.
-At the same time, the transformer model shows its superiority over the conformer model.
+The transformer model shows its superiority over the conformer model.
 All the results are significant ($p < 0.001$).